alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 //     ...
 ```

 With JavaScript class creating custom error constructor is even easier.
 First, you have to create new class for your custom error constructor.
 This class will `extend` the `Error` class.
-Inside the class, you will add `constructor` with one parameter. this will be the error message.
+Inside the class, you will add `constructor` with one parameter.
+This will be the error message.

 Inside the `constructor`, you have to call `super` with `message` passed as argument.
 This will call the constructor of parent class `Error`.
 After that, still inside the `constructor`, you will override the `name` property by adding your own `name` property with name for your custom constructor.